Great Warley: Buildings, structures and attractions

-Great Warley has its own conservation area, which was first designated in 1975.
+The main part of Great Warley village is covered by a conservation area, which was first designated in 1975.
 Historic England have thirty two listed buildings in Great Warley.

 Consecrated in 1904, the Grade I listed parish church, St Mary the Virgin is noted for its Art Nouveau interior, and replaced the original St. Mary's church that was eventually taken down in 1923.
 A little further to the south is The Kilns Hotel in the building locally known as The Brick House which dates back to the 16th Century and is Grade II listed.

 In 2024, work was started on Hole Farm Community Woodland, a 100 acre woodland and visitor centre developed by National Highways and Forestry England due to open in 2025.